bpperles/SpareSomeChange/README.md

 - Player can exit
 - Tokens in upper bin become points
 - Enough points trigger the next level
-- Level 0: Tutorial level
+- Level 0: Easier tutorial level with machine interaction hints
 - Levels 1, 2, 3

 Missing Features:
 - Goal and mood based behavior for Zerks
 - Game over condition
+- Token machine can only be refilled a number of times
+- More varied layout of machines between levels
 - Coin deposit animations for Zerks (toss to bank, lob to bank, kick to bank, toss to Zerk)
+- Drawer/door states for cash register and safe
 - Walk animation for player and Zerks
-- Drawer/door states for cash register and safe
 - Numeric token counter for Zerk bank
-- Token machine can only be refilled a number of times
-- More varied layout of machines between levels
 - Colored icons for machines
 - Sound
-- Attract screen
+- Better way of teaching players how to play
 - Demo mode
 - Invent new features: Zerks play video game, Zerks chaced by Roomba, etc